Snowmobiles that are operated on public land or trails in Colorado must be registered with Colorado Parks and Wildlife.

 Littleton, CO 80125

-You may also register your vehicle at various snowmobile dealers or Colorado Parks and Wildlife offices.
-Visit our Snowmobile Registration Agent Location list for the nearest location.
+You may also register your snowmobile at various dealers or many Colorado Parks and Wildlife offices.

 The annual registration fee is $30.25.
 Registrations are valid Oct.
 1 through Sept.
 30 each year.
 This is a flat administrative transaction fee – it cannot be prorated for a partial year's registration, and will not be subject to refund if the machine is sold or stolen.